Natalia C. Villanueva

 Austin, TX 78712

 Welcome!
-I’m a first-year Astronomy PhD student at UT Austin, working with Prof. Steven Finkelstein on the evolution of structure in early galaxies.
-I work on spatially-resolved analyses of JWST and Euclid imaging of high-redshift galaxies, focusing on characterizing the coevolution of galaxy size and morphology with star formation, and the physical processes building-up stellar mass in early galaxies.
-I am part of the JWST JADES and CEERS collaborations and Euclid team.
+I’m an Astronomy PhD student at UT Austin, working with Prof. Steven Finkelstein on the evolution of structure in early galaxies.
+I work on spatially-resolved analyses of JWST imaging of high-redshift galaxies, focusing on characterizing the coevolution of galaxy size and morphology with star formation, and the physical processes building-up stellar mass in early galaxies.
+I am part of JWST collaborations (JADES, CEERS, MEOW) and the Euclid team.

 I grew up in New Hampshire, and am proud to be a Puerto Rican in astronomy!
 My small-town and Hispanic roots fuel my passion for sharing the Universe with others and making astronomy accessible for everybody.
-I stayed in New England for my undergraduate degree at Harvard University, where I first discovered my interests in galaxy morphology with Prof. Daniel Eisenstein and Dr. Sandro Tacchella, and spent a year abroad in England for a research master’s at the University of Cambridge (Kavli Institute for Cosmology), continuing my work with Dr. Tacchella.
-I have deeply enjoyed Austin, Texas so far, as there is no shortage of food & music culture, indoor/sand volleyball, and excuses to spend time outside in the sunshine!
+I stayed in New England for my undergraduate degree at Harvard University, where I first discovered my interests in galaxy morphology, and then spent a year abroad in England for a research master’s at the University of Cambridge (Kavli Institute for Cosmology).
+I deeply enjoy living in Austin, Texas, as there is no shortage of food & music culture, indoor/sand volleyball, and excuses to spend time outside in the sunshine!